LiveHelperChat/doc/docs/how-to-use-bot.md

 To activate bot you have to edit department and choose a bot in department edit window.

 Dashboard also has new widget bot chats.
-Once widget is activate it will show bot chats.
-You may need in your account -> visible lists to enable bot chats listing.
+Once widget is activated it will show bot chats.
+You may need to go to your account -> visible lists to enable bot chats listing.

-## How bot building workflow looks like?
+## What does the bot-building workflow look like?

-* Firs thing you have to do is to create a triggers group.
+* First thing you have to do is to create a triggers group.
 Trigger is just action on which something will happen.
 Trigger can listen to multiple events.
-Like hi, hey, hellow text and button clicks.
+Like hi, hey, hello text and button clicks.
 * Middle column represents what actions bot will do if trigger is matched.
 * Right column will represent what visitor will see.

 ![](/img/bot/bot-building-workflow.png)

-## Bot reply types
+## Types of Bot Replies

 * Basic
     * [Send text](bot/text.md)